1. Name and Contact Details of the Authority:

 We process personal data, which we receive in the framework of our business relations from our clients or other parties concerned.
 In addition, we process – to the extent necessary for the provision of our services – personal data which we obtain permissibly from publicly accessible sources (e.g. registers of public authorities, commercial registers, press, internet) or which are transferred to us by other third parties authorised to pass them on.

 Relevant personal data are personal details (name, address and other contact information).
-In addition, this may also include data from the fulfilment of our contractual obligations as well as other data comparable with the above categories.
+This may also include data from the fulfilment of our contractual obligations as well as other data comparable with the above categories.

-We process personal data in accordance with the provisions of the EU General Date Protection Regulation (GDPR) and the Federal Data Protection Act (BDSG).
-The processing of data takes place for the provision and arrangement of services in the framework of the execution of our contracts with our clients or for the execution of pre-contractual measures, which take place on request.
+We process personal data in accordance with the provisions of the EU General Date Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).
+The data is processed for the provision and arrangement of services in the framework of the execution of our contracts with our clients or for the execution of pre-contractual measures, which take place on request.
 The purposes of the data processing depend primarily on the specific service provided (e.g. obtaining or defending intellectual property rights) and include, among other things, consultation, preparation of applications and representation before offices.

 8. Transfer of data

-Within Reiser & Partner Patentanwälte mbB, the persons who need your data to fulfil our contractual and legal obligations get access to it.
-Service providers and vicarious agents employed by us may also receive data for these purposes if they, in particular, maintain data secrecy.
-These are companies in the categories IT services, telecommunication, accounting, tax consultancy, legal consultancy, research and translation.
-With regard to the transfer of data to recipients outside our company, it should be noted first that we are obliged to maintain secrecy regarding all clientrelated facts of which we become aware.
+Within Reiser & Partner Patentanwälte mbB, the people, who need your data to fulfil our contractual and legal obligations, can access it.
+Service providers and vicarious agents employed by us may also receive data for these purposes, if they, in particular, maintain data secrecy.
+These are companies in the categories of IT services, telecommunication, accounting, tax consultancy, legal consultancy, research and translation.
+With regard to the transfer of data to recipients outside our company, it should be noted first that we are obliged to maintain secrecy regarding all client-related facts of which we become aware.
 In principle, we may only pass on information about our clients if legal provisions require it, if the client has consented or if we are authorised to provide information.
-Under these conditions, recipients of personal data may be, for example:
+Under these conditions, recipients of personal data may, for example, be: